johanna-b/VisWeb/README.md

 `/css/nano.min.css` - style for the color picking tool

 `/shaders` - a folder with the source code for all of the shaders.
-Those with box in the name for for the slices view and those with vol are for the volume renderer.
-Those with seg in the main are used when a segmentation mask is included.
-Those with int in the name are used when the datatype is 16 bit.
+Those with "box" in the name are for the slices view and those with "vol" are for the volume renderer.
+Those with "seg" in the name are used when a segmentation mask is included.
+Those with "int" in the name are used when the datatype is 16 bit.

 `/js/dat.gui.js` - the library for the control panel